"We have shown our resilience and strength to meet whatever challenges the future holds..."

 On Feb.
 1, 2020, the Secretary of Defense (SECDEF) directed USNORTHCOM to execute the Global Pandemic Plan 3551-13.
 In response to this direction, USNORTHCOM and the Office of the Secretary of Defense issued health protection guidance for DoD forces and began to respond to requests for assistance in the United States.

 Shortly after the SECDEF’s direction, on Feb.
 15, 2020, HHS announced the repatriation of U.S. citizens aboard the Diamond Princess cruise ship.
 Approximately 400 passengers returned and were subject to a 14-day quarantine.
-Similarly, on March 9, 2020, the Grand Princess cruise ship docked at the Port of Oakland and 1,989 passengers were taken to five evacuation support bases – Camp Ashland, Nebraska; Joint Base San Antonio, Texas; MCAS Miramar, California; Travis Air Force Base, California; and March Air Reserve Base, California.
+Similarly, on March 9, 2020, the Grand Princess cruise ship docked at the Port of Oakland and 1,989 passengers were taken to five evacuation support bases – Camp Ashland, Neb., Joint Base San Antonio, Texas, and MCAS Miramar, Travis Air Force Base, and March Air Reserve Base, all in Calif.

 Under the direction of USNORTHCOM, the USNS Mercy arrived in Los Angeles March 27, 2020, where they treated 77 non-COVID patients and sent military medical personnel to community locations to assist local medical staff.
 Some of those personnel stayed after the ship departed May 15, 2020.
 The USNS Comfort arrived at the New York Harbor on March 30, 2020 and treated 182 patients before departing on April 30, 2020.